 The Consensus: According to Dr. Herbert Allen, professor and chairman emeritus at the Drexel University College of Medicine’s Department of Dermatology, putting toothpaste on your pimples might dry them out thanks to harsh ingredients like alcohol and hydrogen peroxide, but that’s about it.
 “I wouldn’t expect much of an effect from [toothpaste],” he says.
 “It has none of the effective compounds that work against acne in it.”

 The Proper Fix: A dermatologist-prescribed topical or oral acne medication.
+(Or our sweet new Acne Eraser.)

 The Home Remedy: Bleaching Your Hair With Lemon Juice